 The Simple Signs To Distinguish A Bad Sweet Potato

 There are many ways to tell when your sweet potatoes have gone bad.
 You will be surprised as perhaps you do not know all of these signs.
 To be able to save your sweet potatoes, reading this post is a good decision.

-You might know to pick your good sweet potatoes by selecting those with smooth and firm skin, but there are still other essential signs to decide a bad sweet potato:
+“Are sweet potatoes’ skins consumable?” is a typical question that many people have.
+This proves that the skins are an essential part of a sweet potato.
+You might know to pick your good sweet potatoes by selecting those with smooth and firm skin, but there are still other essential signs to decide bad ones: